Tracy Barlow: Departure (2007)

 It was announced that Tracy would kill Charlie as part of Ford and Ward's leaving storylines which saw Tracy sentenced to life imprisonment for Charlie's murder.
 Brian Capron, who played notorious serial killer Richard Hillman from 2001 to 2003, warned Ford and Ward that the murder plot could harm their careers due to the storyline being so high-profile.
-Ford promised that it's a fitting end for the Street's resident love rat.
+Ford promised that it's a fitting end for Coronation Street's resident love rat.
 "Charlie has had this smug attitude that he can do whatever he wants and it has just driven Tracy insane," she said.
 "He lives by the sword and dies by the sword.
-I don’t think there's a man Tracy’s met who's going to get the better of her.
+I don't think there's a man Tracy's met who's going to get the better of her.
 She hates what he's turned her into and wants him to die after he continually cheated on her."
-Ward commented: "He doesn’t believe that Tracy would actually go through with murder and thinks himself much smarter.
+Ward commented: "He doesn't believe that Tracy would actually go through with murder and thinks himself much smarter.
 "Charlie has long suspected that Tracy was concocting something evil, and when she reveals her wicked plans he challenges her to go through with it.
-He doesn’t believe she would actually go through with it for a second, so when Tracy actually goes for him it’s a complete shock.
-She attacks him with such ferocity that he doesn’t stand a chance."
+He doesn't believe she would actually go through with it for a second, so when Tracy actually goes for him it's a complete shock.
+She attacks him with such ferocity that he doesn't stand a chance."
 The storyline saw Tracy spending weeks staging arguments, locking herself in the house, and even burning herself with an iron, in order to convince neighbour Claire Peacock (Julia Haworth) that Charlie is abusing her.
 Ken and Deirdre are also concerned for Tracy's well-being, but she will not leave Charlie.
 Tracy gives Charlie a lap dance and begins to tell him they will be together forever.
 While he is distracted, she hits him over the head with a heavy metal sculpture.
 She taunts him and then hits him again, with a fatal blow.
 This resulted in Charlie ending up in hospital in a coma.
 Tracy, meanwhile, is successfully granted bail following an intense grilling by detectives.
-She ignores her bail conditions and sneaks to the hospital where she leans over an unconscious Charlie urging him to hurry up and die.
-"When Tracy finds out that Charlie hasn’t died straight away she's terrified that he might actually wake up and tell the cops the truth," Ford revealed.
+She ignores her bail conditions and sneaks to the hospital where she leans over an unconscious Charlie.
+"When Tracy finds out that Charlie hasn't died straight away she's terrified that he might actually wake up and tell the cops the truth," Ford revealed.
 "She planned to kill him so knowing he's still alive puts her into a panic.
 She orders Deirdre to take her to the hospital where she wishes her cheating boyfriend would hurry up and die.
-It’s a really worrying time for Tracy as she's desperate to cover her tracks and not be charged with murder.
-Ford added: "As far as Tracy’s concerned Charlie was trying to kill her and that’s what she has told everybody.
+It's a really worrying time for Tracy as she's desperate to cover her tracks and not be charged with murder.
+Ford added: "As far as Tracy's concerned Charlie was trying to kill her and that's what she has told everybody.
 But if Charlie comes to and tells the truth, Tracy will almost certainly be done for attempted murder."
 Charlie later ends up dying in hospital much to the relief of Tracy.